shimataro/value-schema/README.md

     remote_addr_ipv6: "::1",
     limit: "0",
 };
-const expected = { // should be adjusted to this
+const expected = { // should be fitted to this
     id: 1,
     name: "Pablo Diego José",
     age: 20,